Kong/kongponents/docs/components/table-view.md

 - `actions` - the column displays an actions [KDropdown](/components/dropdown) button for each row and displays no label (as if `hideLabel` was `true`; you can set `hideLabel` parameter to `false` to show the label).
 KTableView will automatically render the actions dropdown and you simply need to provide dropdown items via the [`action-items` slot](#action-items).

 :::tip NOTE
-KTableView automatically displays `bulkActions` as the first and `actions` as the last column in the table.
+KTableView automatically displays the bulk action checkbox as the first column, and `actions` menu as the last column, when enabled.
 :::

 ### data